MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Enable-SPOCommSite.md

 ```

 ## DESCRIPTION
 Use this cmdlet to enable the modern communication site experience at the classic root site of a tenant.
-T

 ## EXAMPLES